 When considering what your business wants from a modern intranet, it's not a bad idea to start with the outcomes that you'd like to achieve and work backwards from there.

 Even if it’s just a simple list, set out the business vision and goals for your intranet and picture how you envision it improving the way your employees work.
 Talking to an array of potential users will give you some practical insights into the features that are most important.

 Intranet costs can vary greatly, so having a rough sense of the possible benefits will help as you estimate a realistic budget (more on that later).

 If you already have an intranet in place, coming up with a list of “must-haves” for your intranet software tools will probably be easier.
 After all, you’ll likely have a pretty good idea of what’s working and what isn’t.
 And knowing what you don't want isn’t a bad place to start.

 It’s also not a bad idea to audit the digital workplace systems you already have in place.
-Given that the best modern intranet software is especially focused on communications, we advise you to run a communications audit fairly early on in the decision-making process.
+Given that the best modern intranet software is ideally focused on communications, we advise you to run a communications audit fairly early on in the decision-making process.

 The Employee Experience Framework

 As soon as you start thinking about intranet software, you have begun what will be an ongoing, evolving process.
 We've designed an Employee Experience Framework (see illustration below) that shows the basic stages of this process.
 It starts with your strategy considerations and continues through your intranet setup and rollout, carrying on through the continuous improvement you'll want to see over the lifetime of your intranet.

 We've split these stages into three areas of consideration.
 Once you've defined your vision and goals, you can begin analyzing your content and its structure.
 The final step is to plot how all of these elements will fit into the technical platform you ultimately choose.